thelfer/tfel-plot/README.md

 - the `master` branch follows the evolution of the `master` branch of the `TFEL` project
+- the `rliv-1.2` follows the evolution of the 3.4.x series of the `TFEL` project.
 - the `rliv-1.1` follows the evolution of the 3.3.x series of the `TFEL` project.
 - the `rliv-1.0` follows the evolution of the 3.2.x series of the `TFEL`